tdwg/vocab/documentation-specification.md

      a rdf:Property.
 ```

-An example of metadata about a non=authoritative term list:
+An example of metadata about a non-authoritative term list:

 ```
 <http://rs.tdwg.org/ac/borrowed/>